Jury Service for PA Employers and PAs

 Eligibility and excusal from Jury service

-If you would like to apply for excusal from Jury service, you should review the information provided in the ‘Guide to Eligibility and Excusal’ in the resources below.
+If you would like to apply for excusal from Jury service, you should review the information provided in the ‘Guide to Eligibility and Excusal’ in the Resources below.

 The guide sets out who is entitled to request to be excused from Jury service, as this is possible in certain, specific circumstances.
-If you wish to apply for excusal on the basis of ill-health (COVID-19 or non-COVID-19) or physical disability, then you must enclose a medical certificate along with your application for excusal.
+If you wish to apply for excusal on the basis of ill-health or physical disability, then you must enclose a medical certificate along with your application for excusal.
 This can normally be obtained free of charge from your GP.

-If you wish to apply for excusal due to another special reason, for example:
+You can also apply for excusal due to another special reason, for example:

-• commitments at work
+- commitments at work

-• holiday plans which would be difficult or expensive to rearrange
+- holiday plans which would be difficult or expensive to rearrange

-You should provide evidence to support your request, for example a holiday booking confirmation or letter from your employer.
+If you wish to apply for excusal, you should provide evidence to support your request, for example a holiday booking confirmation or letter from your employer.
 Applications for excusals are dealt with sympathetically by the courts, however, it must be understood that in some circumstances, the court may not be able to excuse individuals.

 PAs will need to ask their PA employer for a letter if they wish to request to be excused from Jury service due to commitments at work.